menu

 People

-In addition, one of the unique characteristics of the Cedar Crest East neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.3% of the neighborhoods in America.
+In addition, the Cedar Crest East neighborhood stands out for having an average per capita income lower than 97.3% of the neighborhoods in the United States.

 Also, neighborhoodScout's exclusive research revealed that 93.4% of the adult residents in the Cedar Crest East neighborhood do not have a 4-year college degree, which is a lower rate of college graduated adults than found in 95.6% of the neighborhoods in America.